StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 - A link to see the full slides of the presentation
 - A concise summary of the topics the content discusses
 - Full timestamps by topic (these apply to both the video and the audio)
-- The text of the slides laid out without divisions, to be able to read through it seamlessly, navigate via a dynamic Table of Contents, and search or skim through it without having to go slide-by-slide
+- The text of the slides laid out without divisions, to be able to read through it seamlessly, navigate via a dynamic table of contents, and search or skim through it without having to go slide-by-slide
 - The full written transcript of the spoken content (this applies to both the video and the audio), hyperlinked statement-by-statement to the video

 ## Content types